 - Stress – emotional, physical, and hormonal

 - Poor dietary choices – even “crash” diets can cause hair loss due to nutritional stress

 - Chemical treatments in hair styling products

 Hair loss due to hormonal changes does not have to become your new reality.
 Our ReVital care team works with women of all backgrounds to understand how your hormone levels may be impacting your scalp’s health and hair growth.
-With the right treatment, we can help correct much of the hormone imbalances that may be causing your hair loss.
+With the right Omaha hormone treatment, we can help correct much of the hormone imbalances that may be causing your hair loss.